KavinilaLoganathan-2507/Daily_codes/README.md

 Getting three digit number from user and printing the one's digit
 # Day_13
 Get a three-digit number from user and print the hundred’s digit.
+# Day_14
+Get a three-digit number from user and print the ten’s digit